sara-sabr/ITStrategy/Strategies/TransitionToServices.md

 The Enterprise Information Model is part of a broader undertaking by IITB's Information Architecture directorate that seeks to mature ESDC's overall Information Architecture capability.

-This also aligns with key Governement of Canada initiatives such as the Data Strategy, the Digital Exchange Platform and the API Store.
+This also aligns with key Government of Canada initiatives such as the Data Strategy, the Digital Exchange Platform and the API Store.

 ## 2. Accelerate Cloud Adoption